shapeshed/shapeshed.com/content/posts/unix-cal.md

-{
-  "slug": "unix-cal",
-  "title": "Linux and Unix cal command tutorial with examples", "date": "2016-09-27T00:00:00+00:00",
-  "image": "images/articles/cal.png",
++++
+date = "2016-09-27T00:00:00+00:00"
-  "description": "Tutorial on using cal, a UNIX and Linux command for displaying a calendar in the console.
-Examples of displaying a single month, multiple months, showing week numbers, Julian dates and arbitrary dates passed as arguments.", "tags": [
+description = "Tutorial on using cal, a UNIX and Linux command for displaying a calendar in the console.
+Examples of displaying a single month, multiple months, showing week numbers, Julian dates and arbitrary dates passed as arguments." image = "images/articles/cal.png" slug = "unix-cal" tags = ["UNIX", "Linux"] title = "Linux and Unix cal command tutorial with examples"

-    "UNIX",
-    "Linux"
-  ]
-}
++++

 ![Terminal showing cal man page][2]